COMMA: A Communicative Multimodal Multi-Agent Benchmark: Evaluation

 \subsection{Experimental Setup}

 In this section, we describe the experimental settings of our multi-agent interaction environment where two distinct agents, namely the Solver agent and the Expert agent, engage in iterative dialogue sessions.
-The primary aim of this setup is to assess the collaborative problem-solving capabilities between different agents or multimodal large language models (MLLMs).
-During our experiments, we limit the number of conversation turns to 20, allowing for a unified and systematic assessment of interactions.
-We use greedy decoding when available to maintain consistent agent output across runs and run inference on a single NVIDIA A100 GPU with 80GB RAM.
-We parse the solver's chosen actions at each conversation turn using exact string matching, and use PyAutoGUI ~\citep{pyautogui} to directly perform the action on the interface if the solver outputs a valid action.
-Our exact prompts for both the solver and expert agent can be found in Appendix \ref{prompts}.
+The primary aim of this setup is to assess the collaborative problem-solving capabilities between different agents.
+During our experiments, we limit the number of conversation turns to 10 and the number of mistakes to 3, allowing for a unified and systematic assessment of interactions.
+The puzzle set used in evaluation consists of 100 fixed but different initializations of each of the 10 puzzles, resulting in 1000 total conversations.
+For most models, we use greedy decoding when available to maintain consistent agent output across different runs of the same puzzle.
+However, for reasoning models we set the temperature to 0.6 to avoid endless repetition.
+All inference is run on a single NVIDIA A100 GPU with 80GB VRAM.
+We parse the solver's chosen actions at each conversation turn using exact string matching and directly perform the action on the interface if the solver outputs a valid action.
+Exact prompts for both agents are in Appendix \ref{prompts}.